-Israel braced for Jerusalem protests
+Clashes erupt over US Jerusalem move

 Israel itself has hailed the announcement as historic.
 Prime Minister Benjamin Netanyahu called it a "courageous and just decision", while some 250 Israeli rabbis, including the chief rabbi of the Sephardi Jewish community, signed a letter thanking Mr Trump.

-Why does Donald Trump's announcement matter?
+Why does Trump's announcement matter?

 Jerusalem is of huge importance to both Israel and the Palestinians.
 It contains sites sacred to the three major monotheistic faiths - Judaism, Islam and Christianity.

-The eastern sector has been occupied by Israel since the 1967 war.
-Israel annexed the city in 1980, but the move has never been recognised internationally.
+Israel occupied the eastern sector - previously occupied by Jordan - in 1967, and annexed it in 1980, but the move has never been recognised internationally.

+Some 330,000 Palestinians live in East Jerusalem, along with about 200,000 Israeli Jews in a dozen settlements there.
+The settlements are considered illegal under international law, though Israel does not regard them as settlements but legitimate neighbourhoods.

 According to the 1993 Israel-Palestinian peace accords, the final status of Jerusalem is meant to be discussed in the latter stages of peace talks.

-The last round of talks between Israel and the Palestinians broke down in 2014 and while the US is formulating fresh proposals, Palestinian officials have said Donald Trump's announcement has disqualified the US from brokering future negotiations.
+The last round of talks between Israel and the Palestinians broke down in 2014 and while the US is formulating fresh proposals, Palestinian officials have said Mr Trump's announcement has disqualified the US from brokering future negotiations.